50 Largest Restaurant Chains in America

 Total sales: $22.28 billion

-The coffee chain may be shuttering 400 locations over the next year and a half, but the company will also be opening hundreds of new stores with a pickup-based model.
-The company's ability to quickly pivot and adopt to a changing world post-COVID will likely contribute to Starbucks' high total sales moving forward.
+The coffee chain may be shuttering 400 locations over the next year and a half, but Starbucks will also be opening hundreds of new stores with a pickup-based model.
+The company's ability to quickly pivot and adapt to a changing world post-COVID will likely contribute to Starbucks' high total sales moving forward.

 Total sales: $40.41 billion

-It's no surprise that one of the oldest, most ubiquitous, and most iconic American restaurants is the largest chain restaurant in the U.S. The Golden Arches' has the second-most locations in the states (behind Starbucks), so it makes sense that it should be easiest enough to pull in the most amount of cash.
-To see where your other favorite restaurants land in terms of locations, don't miss our report: The 50 Biggest Fast Food Chains in America.
+It's no surprise that one of the oldest, most ubiquitous, and most iconic American restaurants is the largest chain restaurant in the U.S. The Golden Arches has the second-most locations in the states (behind Starbucks), so it makes sense that it should be easiest enough to pull in the most amount of cash.